ItiKvnAlf/O-CELLOT/README.md

 ## Step 4

-To configure the name of the Data folder and the connection of the database, you must create a .env file in the O'CELLOT folder, the file must contain the following:
+To configure the name of the data folder and the connection of the database, you must create a .env file in the O'CELLOT folder, the file must contain the following:

 ```bash
 DATA_FOLDER=data_folder_name